-Chapter 5: About Upgrading ScanCentral SAST Components
+Chapter 6: About Upgrading ScanCentral SAST Components

 ScanCentral SAST-related functionality in Fortify Software Security Center requires updated ScanCentral SAST components.
-If you need remote translation and scan functionality, use a client, sensor, and Controller 19.1.0 or later version.

 Important!
-Fortify recommends that you first upgrade Fortify Software Security Center, then the Controller, and finally, sensors and clients.
+You must upgrade the Controller before you upgrade the ScanCentral SAST sensors and clients.
 Also, make sure that your Controller version is the same as your Fortify Software Security Center server version.

 Caution!
-A version 21.2.0 sensor does not support packages generated by clients of an earlier version.
-If you want to offload translation for scan projects uploaded by CloudScan client 19.2.0, do not upgrade your sensors to ScanCentral SAST version 20.2.0 or 21.2.0.
+A sensor of a given version does not support packages that clients of an earlier version.
+For example, if you want to offload translation for scan projects uploaded by a version 22.1.0 client, do not upgrade your sensors to version 22.2.0 or 23.1.0.